Willem Dafoe: 1986–1996: Breakthrough and acclaim

-Dafoe earned acclaim and controversy for his role as Jesus Christ in Martin Scorsese's The Last Temptation of Christ (1988).

 Dafoe's sole film release of 1986 was Oliver Stone's Vietnam War film Platoon, gaining him his widest exposure up to that point for playing the compassionate Sergeant Elias Grodin.
 He enjoyed the opportunity to play a heroic role and said the film gave him a chance to display his versatility, saying "I think all characters live in you.
 You just frame them, give them circumstances, and that character will happen."
 Principal photography for the film took place in the Philippines and required Dafoe to undergo boot camp training.
 Los Angeles Times writer Sheila Benson praised his performance and found it to be "particularly fine" to see Dafoe play "something other than a psychopath".
 At the 59th Academy Awards, Dafoe was nominated for the Academy Award for Best Supporting Actor.
 Dafoe provided his voice to the documentary Dear America: Letters Home from Vietnam (1987) and, in 1988, Dafoe starred in another film set during the Vietnam War, this time as Buck McGriff in the action thriller Off Limits.
 His second release of 1988 was Martin Scorsese's epic drama The Last Temptation of Christ, in which Dafoe portrayed Jesus.
 The film was adapted from the novel of the same name and depicts his struggle with various forms of temptation throughout his life.
 Like the novel, the film sparked controversy for departing from the biblical portrayal of Jesus and was branded as being blasphemous.
 Dafoe's performance in the film was widely praised, however, with Janet Maslin opining that Dafoe brought a "gleaming intensity" to the role.